Dear EFT Community,

-Review of "The Genie in your Genes: Epigenetic Medicine and the New Biology of intention" by Dawson Church, Ph.D.
+Here is my review of EFT Expert and Trainer, Dawson Church, PhD's extraordinary book "The Genie in your Genes: Epigenetic Medicine and the New Biology of intention".
 (Energy Psychology Press, Elite Books, Santa Rosa, CA)

-I started reading this book late one evening last week, and finished it two days later with the sense that it had profoundly changed something within me - that "something" was my perspective on EFT and it's potential importance for our society.
+I started reading the book, "The Genie in Your Genes" late one evening last week, and finished it two days later with the sense that it had profoundly changed something within me - that "something" was my perspective on EFT and it's potential importance for our society.

 In this book, Dr. Church gives us the most convincing explanation I have seen yet for the remarkable effects of EFT.
 He brings together the latest advances in gene theory, the electrical systems of the body, cell membrane conductivity, string theory of quantum physics, and other leading edge concepts, and ties them all together in such a way that they explain previously inexplicable results such as those obtained from practicing energy psychology techniques and, of course, practicing EFT.